 - Suggest a running head for the paper of not more than 50 characters (including spaces).

-- Provide a postal address, telephone and fax numbers and, if available, an email address for the corresponding author.
+- Provide a postal address, telephone number and email address for the corresponding author.

 Guidelines for the preparation of manuscripts

 General presentation.
 The work should be presented in concise and clear English.
 The Introduction should not exceed what is necessary to indicate the reason for the work and its essential background.
 Sufficient experimental detail should be given to enable the work to be repeated.
 The Discussion should focus attention on the significance of the results.

 Supplementary material of a detailed nature that may be useful to other workers but which is not essential to the printed paper may be lodged as Supplementary Material with the Journal, provided that it is submitted with the manuscript for inspection by the referees.
 Such material will be made available through the Emu website and a note to this effect should be included in the paper.

 Title.
 The title should be concise, interesting and appropriately informative with respect to the main subject of the paper.
 It should contain sufficient keywords to facilitate retrieval by modern searching techniques.
 Place names should be avoided unless the geographic location is critical to the point of the paper.
 An abridged title suitable for use as a running head at the top of the printed page and not exceeding 50 letter spaces should also be supplied.

 If the paper is one of a numbered series, a reference to the previous part should be given as a footnote on the first page.
 If a part not yet published needs to be consulted for a proper understanding of the paper, a copy of that manuscript should be supplied to assist the referees.